-Student Success Act of 2012
+Student Success Act of 2012/Matriculation

-The Student Success Act of 2012, which provides legislative guidelines for the creation of the Student Success and Support Program, requires that all entering students complete Orientation, Assessment and a Student Education Plan.
-For more information visit the California Community College Chancellor's Office website at www.ccco.edu and view SB 1456 or Student Success Act of 2012.
+The Student Success Act of 2012, requires that all entering students complete Orientation, Assessment and a Student Education Plan.
+For more information visit the California Community College Chancellor's Office website at www.cccco.edu and view SB 1456 or Student Success Act of 2012.

-All entering students must complete the following Student Success and Support Program matriculation steps:
+All entering students must complete the following:

-- · Complete the online admissions application - Complete the placement (AB 705) process (unless exempt) - Have high school and/or college transcripts sent to the Admissions and Records Office at the Yuba College campus - Complete the online orientation - Meet with a counselor to discuss and develop an educational plan and select appropriate classes for registration
+- Complete the online admissions application - · Complete the placement (AB 705) process (unless exempt) - Have high school and/or college transcripts sent to the Admissions and Records Office at the Yuba College campus - · Complete the online orientation - Meet with a counselor to discuss and develop an educational plan and select appropriate classes for registration matriculation process must submit an exemption form.

-Exemptions: Students may be exempt from the placement, orientation and/or counseling components of matriculation if they meet certain criteria.
-Students seeking an exemption from any part of the matriculation process must submit an exemption form.
 The student's statement on the exemption form may require verification.
 Exemption forms are available at all counseling offices.

+Exemptions: Students may be exempt from the placement, orientation and/or counseling components of matriculation if they meet certain criteria.
+Students seeking an exemption from any part of the